 We can assume that the irrational number $\alpha$ satisfies $0<\alpha<1$.
 To see this, let $n\in\Zz$ be an arbitrary non-zero integer.
 Starting from the same point on a vertical edge of the $2$-square-$b$ surface, it is clear that the $\alpha$-geodesic and the corresponding $(\alpha+n)$-geodesic intersect the three vertical edges of the $2$-square-$b$ surface at the same points.
 Thus if the $\alpha$-geodesic is equidistributed on the $2$-square-$b$ surface, then the corresponding $(\alpha+n)$-geodesic is also equidistributed on the $2$-square-$b$ surface, and \textit{vice versa}.

 We shall formulate the main results of this long paper in Section~\ref{sec3}.
 Before that, we discuss in Section~\ref{sec2} the interesting special case when $b=\{m\alpha\}$ for some non-zero integer $m\in\Zz$.
-This special case is in part \textit{simple} and in part \textit{difficult}.
+This special case, not considered by Veech~\cite{V1}, is in part \textit{simple} and in part \textit{difficult}.

 Recall that geodesic flow on the $2$-square-$b$ surface is non-integrable, in view of the singularities in the orbit space, making it difficult to predict the long-term behavior of any given half-infinite geodesic.
 Assuming that a particle moves on the geodesic with constant speed, it is often difficult to predict \textit{which square} contains the particle at any given time instance $t$, when $t$ is large.
 On the other hand, there are only two candidates for the location of the particle, with one in each square, since the $\alpha$-flow on the $2$-square-$b$ surface \textit{modulo~$1$} reduces to a torus line in the unit square, giving rise to a well-predictable integrable system, namely, a straight line on the plane modulo~$1$.
 So the difficult question is which one of these two candidates is the true location of the particle.